Panda Express Mushroom Chicken

 Two reasons: baking soda and cornstarch!

-The baking soda “velvets” the chicken – a common technique found in your average Chinese mushroom chicken recipe.
+Baking soda “velvets” the chicken — a common technique found in your average Chinese stir fry recipe.

 Enjoy!